-31. Serious violence
+32. Serious violence

 All staff are made aware of indicators that children are at risk from or are involved with serious violent crime; and are trained to record and report any concern about children at risk of or involved in perpetrating serious violence as with any other safeguarding concern.
 Indicators may include increased absence, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts could also indicate that children have been approached by or are involved with individuals associated with criminal gangs.
+Unexplained gifts could also indicate that children have been approached by or are involved with individuals associated with criminal gangs and/or criminal exploitation.

-32. Contextual safeguarding
+33. Contextual safeguarding

-Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
+Safeguarding incidents and/or behaviours can be associated with factors both outside children's home environments and outside school or college; and/or can occur between children outside the school or college.
 The DSL, deputy DSLs and all staff will consider the context within which such incidents and/or behaviours occur.
-Contextual safeguarding means that assessments of children should consider whether wider environmental factors which are present in a child's life that are a threat to their safety and/or welfare.
+Contextual safeguarding means that assessments of children should consider wider environmental factors present in a child's life that are a threat to their safety and/or welfare.
 Staff will listen to children and be vigilant about any signs or indicators that would suggest children may be at risk in the community and will share intelligence with the Police in order to prevent children suffering harm.
 The school will provide as much information as possible when asked to do so as part of a police investigation and/or when making referrals to Children's Social Care, thus allowing any investigation or assessment to consider all the available evidence and the full context of any abuse.

-33. Child sexual exploitation and child criminal exploitation
+34. Child sexual exploitation and child criminal exploitation

 Child sexual exploitation (CSE) is a form of child sexual abuse.
 Child criminal exploitation (CCE) is a form of child abuse.
-Both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual and/or criminal activity
+Both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual and/or criminal activity:

-- (a) in exchange for something the victim needs or wants; and/or - (b) for the financial advantage or increased status of the perpetrator or facilitator.
+- (a) in exchange for something the victim needs or wants; and/or - (b) for the financial advantage or increased status of the perpetrator or facilitator; and/or - (c) through violence or the threat of violence.